 (d) the conditions to be imposed on the operation of a taxi using the plates which are being offered for lease.

+(2a) If an application for the lease of taxi plates is made by an applicant who is not eligible to lease the plates under subsection (4)(b) or (c), (5)(d) or (6)(d) or (e), the application is subject to the condition that, if the application is successful, the taxi plates will not be issued unless the relevant provision has been complied with.

 (3) Taxi plates may be offered for lease under subsection (2) only if the issue of those plates under section 18 would not result in the total number of leased taxi plates issued under that section exceeding the relevant percentage of the total number of taxi plates (whether owned or leased) issued under that section.

 (4) Without limiting subsection (2)(a), taxi plates may be leased by an individual only if the Director General is satisfied that the individual —